zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 Correct, the service should be taken

 [APZ 156.11] (#apz156 .11) {#apz156 .11 .ref .apz} "Prethimodeya Yelidu or
-Samadhiya” is the cult called Prethimoda.
+Samadhiya" is the cult called Prethimoda.
 Curving.
 Kushale Dharmala The original behavior of the society. discipline.
-Corporate “Realise or Contrary” is Stop some discipline in the mind and feel immovable, not upset, undisturbed It is a peace of mind, a synonym of samadhi power.
+Corporate "Realise or Contrary" is Stop some discipline in the mind and feel immovable, not upset, undisturbed It is a peace of mind, a synonym of samadhi power.

 [Msdiv 157] (#msdiv157) {#msdiv157 .ref .msdiv} (14 - 8)

 [APZ 157.1] (#apz157 .1) {#apz157 .1 .ref .apz} "Chakshaur Loyalty
-How to do” Chakshar is the locality, (i) a certain person here Chakshar was loathed.
+How to do" Chakshar is the locality, (i) a certain person here Chakshar was loathed.
 What is not seen must be seen.
 What is a wood To exceed the monastery from the monastery to the garden, and to the village.
 Extended to view images from village to Kandy, country to country